Cameleopardus/dotnet_api_async_runner/README.md

 ## Why not just use Worker Services?
 Because it's better if you only have to write your code once.
-Also this works on older versions of the .NET Framework, worker services are 3.0.

 ## Getting started
 First things first, you'll need a RabbitMQ and Redis set up for the app to talk to.
 There is a docker compose configuration in the repository that will set up RMQ + Management and Redis.
 The default rabbitmq management ui port is 15672, and the username and password will be `asyncrunner` and `localdev`.